 Mississippi Hemp & Hemp‑Derived Cannabinoid Laws

-This guide provides educational information on current Mississippi hemp and hemp‑derived cannabinoid laws as of May 3, 2026.
+This educational guide outlines current Mississippi hemp and hemp‑derived cannabinoid laws for operators and shoppers.
 It is for educational purposes only and does not constitute legal advice.

 Mississippi hemp laws: quick overview

-Mississippi’s Hemp Cultivation Act (Senate Bill 2725), enacted June 29, 2020, defines hemp as Cannabis sativa L. with delta‑9‑THC concentration not exceeding 0.3% on a dry‑weight basis (Miss.
-Code § 69‑25‑203) ([law.justia.com](https://law.justia.com/codes/mississippi/title-69/chapter-25/article-4/section-69-25-203/?utm_source=openai)).
-The Act authorizes cultivation and processing under a USDA‑approved state plan, though Mississippi did not fund its own program, so operators must obtain USDA licenses; the Mississippi Department of Agriculture and Commerce (MDAC) handles licensing and registration for growers and processors (Miss.
-Code § 69‑25‑207, effective Jan 1 2025) ([codes.findlaw.com](https://codes.findlaw.com/ms/title-69-agriculture-horticulture-and-animals/ms-code-sect-69-25-207/?utm_source=openai)).
-However, Mississippi House Bill 1547 amended controlled substances law to classify all THC isomers, derivatives, and synthetics—including Delta‑8 and Delta‑10—as Schedule I narcotics, making them illegal regardless of hemp derivation ([hempdocmd.com](https://www.hempdocmd.com/legal-usa/ms-d8?utm_source=openai)).
-In August 2025, the Attorney General issued an opinion reaffirming that synthetically converted cannabinoids (e.g. Delta‑8, Delta‑10, THC‑O) remain unlawful under the Controlled Substances Act ([cannabisregulations.ai](https://www.cannabisregulations.ai/cannabis-and-hemp-regulations-compliance-ai-blog/mississippi-2025-ag-opinion-intoxicating-hemp-legal-limbo?utm_source=openai)).
+Mississippi’s Hemp Cultivation Act (Senate Bill 2725, enacted June 29 2020; Miss.
+Code Ann. § 69‑29A‑1 et seq.) defines hemp as Cannabis sativa L. with delta‑9‑THC concentration not exceeding 0.3% on a dry‑weight basis and authorizes licensed cultivation, processing, and retail under MDAC or USDA oversight (effective July 1 2020) ([hempdata.io](https://hempdata.io/states/mississippi?utm_source=openai)).
+However, House Bill 1547 amended the Controlled Substances law to classify all THC isomers, derivatives, and synthetics—including delta‑8 and delta‑10—as Schedule I narcotics, rendering them illegal regardless of hemp derivation ([hempdocmd.com](https://www.hempdocmd.com/legal-usa/ms-d8?utm_source=openai)).
+A 2025 Attorney General opinion reaffirmed that chemically converted cannabinoids (delta‑8, delta‑10, THC‑O, etc.) remain unlawful under the Controlled Substances Act ([cannabisregulations.ai](https://www.cannabisregulations.ai/cannabis-and-hemp-regulations-compliance-ai-blog/mississippi-2025-ag-opinion-intoxicating-hemp-legal-limbo?utm_source=openai)).
+While hemp flower is not explicitly banned, law enforcement treats it as presumptive marijuana absent immediate COA verification, making its sale highly risky ([hempdata.io](https://hempdata.io/states/mississippi?utm_source=openai)).

 Shipping guidance